 Will the University accept vaccines given in Russia or China?

-If I want to ask for an exception to this requirement for religious or other reasons, how do I make that exception request?
+How do I request an exception to this requirement for religious or other reasons?

 For all other community members, we will have a process in place at the end of June.
 Check back here or on the University’s Verify Your Vaccine webpage at that time.